 Accountability (Brent's experience)

-About a year ago, I confessed my struggle with same-sex desires to a couple of my friends.
-I acknowledged that I could not fight this battle alone.
+After I confessed my struggle with same-sex desires to a couple of my friends, I acknowledged that I could not fight this battle alone.
 I had tried unsuccessfully for nearly 25 years.
 If I was going to be victorious, I needed someone to come alongside me and help me.
 My two friends were very loving and gracious as I unburdened myself to them.
 That night, I installed an accountability app on my phone and my friend, Roger, became my accountability partner.
 We never made any kind of formal commitment to help each other.
 Nor did we discuss what accountability should look like.
 Now, I realise, that we probably should have.
 I have been researching ways to improve my accountability partnership.
 The partnership has been very beneficial, but needs a little tweaking.

 While there is no “one-size-fits-all” model, I would like to share some ideas that I believe will lead to a healthy and thriving accountability partnership.
 In my research, I came across two articles that I thought were particularly useful.
 The articles are “Understanding and Developing Christian Accountability” and “Why We Need Accountability,” both by Dr. Richard J. Krejcir.
 I feel that Dr. Krejcir’s treatment of the subject is very thorough and appreciate the way he builds both articles on a Biblical foundation and weaves Scripture throughout.